athertahir/deep-learning-time-series-forecasting/chapter_17/Lab15.md

 helpful for a few reasons:

-ˆ To comment on the skill at a specific lead time (e.g. +1 day vs +3 days).
+- To comment on the skill at a specific lead time (e.g. +1 day vs +3 days).

-     To contrast models based on their skills at different lead times (e.g. models good at +1 day vs models good at days +5).
+    - To contrast models based on their skills at different lead times (e.g. models good at +1 day vs models good at days +5).

     The units of the total power are kilowatts and it would be useful to have an error metric